Automata AI vs Cortex

 - What is this tool?

-- Automata AI provides AI agents for workflow automation.
+- Automata AI provides autonomous AI agents to automate complex finance and accounting workflows.

 - How much does it cost?